A collection of miscellaneous knowledge for makers, artists, and creatives.

 Donna is another talented artist who shares as she creates.
 She has a way of inviting you right into her process - messes and all - that's hilarious and open.
 I particularly enjoy the way she experiments and plays with new-to-her media.

-Bob has a library of videos he calls "Bob Blasts" that are short but information-packed art lessons.
+Bob has a library of videos he calls "Bob Blasts" which are short but information-packed art lessons.
 They've become a favorite resource for me to use.

-Juna's videos were such a huge reason I was able to relax a bit when it came to creating faces in my art.
+Juna's videos were a huge reason I was able to relax a bit when it came to creating faces in my art.
 She explains her process and what she's using and creates in a loose style I like.
 She pays attention to the details without getting caught up in them.

 Pam is another artist who teaches as she creates.
 She introduces fundamental art practices in a way that's approachable.